Catalina430/Geometry-Wars/README.md

 # Geometry-Wars
 Geometry Wars clone for COMP4300 assignment #2
-Using ECS and factory design patter.
+Using ECS and factory design pattern.